ahackit/work-on-the-LATTS/2.CurrentStack/AWS/readme.md

 ## Certicate Manager
 - Way to provision certificates
 - When creating the cert, make sure you creat in US-East-1 and apply to all your required domains (www and not)

-## Elastic Container Service - ECS
-- Amazons built in way of deploying and scaling containers outside of the context of K8s.
-- You deploy Clusters, which have Services, which have Familys or Tasks that are responsible for deploying your containers.
-- Try to reuse names where possible to make your life easier.
-- To have a custom domain on top of this, you will need a ELB to resolve the load balancing requirements for containers

-##  AWS Lambda
-- Serverless Functions  - lets you run code without provisioning or managing servers, creating workload-aware cluster scaling logic, maintaining event integrations, or managing runtimes.

-### Layers
-- Use Layers to reduce bundle per lambda sizing

 ## Cognito
 - Managed Auth and OAuth through AWS.
 Allowing you to make pools of users with Authnetication workflows for accessing resoures without managing IAM accounts per user